 Ask yourself, “is this someone I can grow with?” and “can I see myself living with him years down the road?”
 If you answered no, it goes without saying you shouldn’t waste your time on it.
 If you answered yes then ask yourself, “what do I aspire to accomplish in the near future?”
 For instance, do you envision yourself living with a big family with lots of children, or a small family with no kids and maybe a pet?

 Now ask yourself if you are willing to negotiate the outcome of the future goals you were thinking of.
 Communication is vital in relationships, if you refuse to settle for anything less than what you deserve, that’s perfectly fine!
 You’re a confident woman who stands her ground and knows what she wants.
-But before you decide to pour your heart out to your potential man I want you ladies to ask yourself, “does he have the same goals/aspirations as me?”
+Before you decide to pour your heart out to your potential partner I want you ladies to ask yourself, “does he have the same goals/aspirations as me?”
 And if they slightly differ, then is he (and you) willing to compromise so you can come to a fair agreement?

 If you answered no to the two questions -or at least no to the last one, this is when you should take a step back and re-evaluate the situation as a whole.
 If you know you and your partner are not willing to negotiate your future goals, there’s a very high chance the relationship won’t progress into a healthy one years down the road.
 Disappointment and a broken heart is not something anyone wants to set themselves up for.